alejandro-elduayen/alejandro-elduayen/README.md

 - 👋 Hi, I’m @alejandro-elduayen
-- 👀 Currently I’m interested in BlockChain and how to create Smart Contracts
+- 👀 Currently I’m interested in BlockChain Service and I'm looking for the best method to create Smart Contracts
-- 🌱 I’m currently learning and taken training sessions from Udemy Academy
+- 🌱 I’m learning and taken training sessions from Udemy Academy
-- 💞️ I’m looking to collaborate on this topic with anyone who has the same interesting as I have
+- 💞️ I’m looking to collaborate on this topic with anyone who has the same interesting that I have
-- 📫 You can reach me out throught this plaform, just sending a message or, directly writing a message to n alejandro.elduayen@gmail.com
+- 📫 You can reach me out throught this platform, and also sending a message to my personal email address: alejandro.elduayen@gmail.com

 <!---
 alejandro-elduayen/alejandro-elduayen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.